Patient and Family Support

 White Ribbon Awareness Program (WRAP)

-A Breath of Hope Lung Foundation partners with hospitals and organizations to ‘WRAP’ awareness and wellness around individuals and communities.
-Through awareness events, public speaking and community outreach, A Breath of Hope provides vital information to the public.
+A Breath of Hope Lung Foundation partners with individuals, businesses and healthcare systems to ‘WRAP’ awareness and wellness around communities.
+Through awareness events, public speaking and community outreach, ABOH provides vital information to the public.
 Click to find out more about the White Ribbon Awareness Program (WRAP).